Empowering Consistency

 Amplify is a curriculum and assessment company that supplies print and digital learning materials for K-12 classrooms.

-After Amplify Education acquired Desmos Classroom in 2022, the Amplify Desmos Math product needed:
+After Amplify Education acquired Desmos Classroom in 2022, the Amplify team needed:

-• I supported the establishment of a cohesive K-5 design system, which aimed to accommodate the needs of elementary students using our Amplify Platform.
+• I supported the establishment of Amplify’s “True Blue” K-5 design system, which aimed to accommodate the needs of elementary students using the Amplify Platform.

 Design Process